-The 15th of September was the 30th anniversary of the landing at Inchon, an anniversary not much marked not remembered by the media or American public, but not apt to be forgotten by the participants.
+The 15th of September was the 30th anniversary of the landing at Inchon, an anniversary not much marked not remembered by the media of American public, but not apt to be forgotten by the participants.
 In Korea they have longer memories and there was a suitable ceremony at Inchon which a good number of Americans attended as guests of the Republic of Korea.

 Earlier, on 4 September, Mr. Chi Kap-Chong, chairman of the UN Korean War Allies Association, visited Headquarters, U.S. Marine Corps, and presented to the Assistant Commandant, Gen Kenneth McLennan, a remembrance of the landing.
-The memento was a 70-pound piece of cut tock from the famed Inchon sea wall the Marines had scaled 30 years earlier.
+The memento was a 70-pound piece of out took from the famed Inchon sea wall the Marines had scaled 30 years earlier.

 It was unfortunate that the Commandant was not in town to receive the remembrance Mr. Chi had brought so carefully from Korea.
 Gen Barrow has good reason to remember 15 September 1950.
-As company commander of Company A, 1st Battalion, 1st Marines, he landed across Blue Beach. phibious operation in modern warfare. ...
-My plan was opposed by powerful military influences in Washington.
-The essence of the operation depended upon a great amphibious movement, but the chairman of the Joint Chiefs of Staff, General Omar Bradley, was of the considered opinion that such amphibious operations were obsolete - that there would
+As company commander of Company A, 1st Battalion, 1st Marines, he landed across Blue Beach.